 - Control food portions: If you cannot fight the urge to eat, try controlling your portion intake.
 Go for a small plate of snacks instead of eating from the whole packet.
-If you crave for chocolate during pregnancy, just take a little piece of it instead of binging on the whole bar.
+If you crave chocolate during pregnancy, just take a piece of it instead of binging on the whole bar.

 - Choose healthy snacks: Buy healthy snacks, such as keep nuts, fruits, and other nutritious delicacies, and keep them handy.
 If you are hungry, you are most likely to reach them.

-- Keep junk food away: The best way to stay off from junk food is to keep it away from your reach.
+- Keep junk food away: The best way to stay off of junk food is to keep it away from your reach.
 You are less likely to eat them if they are not available at home.
 Even if they are available, changing their position could impact a lot.
 It could slowly make your obsession with unhealthy food go away.
 For example, you can keep all your chocolates, ice creams, and candies at the extreme rear end of your fridge cabinet instead of keeping them in the front.
 Out of sight, out of mind!

 - Try new recipes: Make every meal delicious and exciting by trying new recipes.
-The more you enjoy your food, the less will you feel hungry.
+The more you enjoy your food, the less you will feel hungry.

-- Healthy alternatives: Make sure you substitute unhealthy food with healthy options.
-If you crave for sweet or cake, then have a fruit.
+- Healthy alternatives: Make sure you substitute unhealthy food with healthy options as much as possible.
+If you crave sweets or cakes, then have a fruit.
 When you crave beverages, drink fresh lime water or coconut water instead of a caffeinated beverage.
 You can choose dark chocolate instead of milk chocolate.

 - Get your essential fatty acid requirement: Flax oil or fish oil supplements are believed to reduce food cravings significantly.

 - Distract yourself: It is often the best way to tackle a food craving.
-Indulging in the cravings could be harmful to both you and your baby (example, alcohol, cigarettes, etc.).
+Indulging in the cravings could be harmful to both you and your baby (for example, alcohol, cigarettes, etc.).

 Pregnancy Cravings And Associated Risks For Mother And Baby

 While some pregnancy cravings are harmless, some others could pose a risk.

 Craving for non-food items (Pica)